lampeal/JS-Project/README.md

-This project is intended for Web Applications Development with JS course.
+This is a small todolist app that is intended for Web Applications Development with JS course.